fontra/fontra-blog/content/blog/linux-support/linux-support.md

 The benefits of compiling from source include:

-* getting a software which is custom made for your hardware.
+* Getting a software which is custom made for your hardware.
 * It is currently the only option for Linux users running on non X86_64  platforms like ARM or PPCs based and older unsupported versions of Linux.
 * It is also the way officially supported by the developers in Linux.